opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 .. _Table 11:

-*Table 11-Cloud height coefficients for winter and latitude>25*
+*Table 11 - Cloud height coefficients for winter and latitude > 25*

 +--------------+--------------+--------------+--------------+---------------+
 |              | a            | b            | c            | d             |